AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-08-25-Making-of-Gateway.md

 <h2><a name='hex'></a>Pseudo Hexagons</h2>
 It would be quite easy to simply draw expanding hexagonal shapes now, but since there are gaps in between the lines, we'll have to think of something else.
 To achieve the lines I used vectors!
 We'll want to draw two lines that are oriented towards the two adjacent corners/points in the hexagon:

-<pre><code>//vector that defines the position of the point to the right
+<pre class="javascript"><code>//vector that defines the position of the point to the right
 vRight = createVector(
     radius * cos(a + TAU/div),
     radius * sin(a + TAU/div)